cioina/cioina.azurewebsites.net/posts/20230605-dotnet-core-testing.md

 To really appreciate the beauty of MyTested, It must be compared to [an alternative](https://github.com/gothinkster/aspnetcore-realworld-example-app/blob/master/tests/Conduit.IntegrationTests/Features/Users/LoginTests.cs) method of testing.
 It is very easy to test against endpoint locations, input data in JSON format, and output data with MyTested library.
 When it comes to JWT authorization, a big amount of testing consists in testing for invalid JWT tokens:

-- `update_user_without_authorization_header_should_fail`- tests when JWT token is absent
+- `Update_user_without_authorization_header_should_fail`- tests when JWT token is absent
-- `update_user_with_altered_authorization_header_should_fail`- tests when to a valid JWT token is added one character
+- `Update_user_with_altered_authorization_header_should_fail`- tests when to a valid JWT token is added one character
-- `update_user_with_malformated_authorization_header_should_fail`- tests when JWT token has format `a.b`
+- `Update_user_with_malformated_authorization_header_should_fail`- tests when JWT token has format `a.b`
-- `update_user_with_fake_authorization_header_should_fail`- tests when JWT token has correct format `a.b.c` but random characters
+- `Update_user_with_fake_authorization_header_should_fail`- tests when JWT token has correct format `a.b.c` but random characters
-- `update_user_with_incorrect_authorization_header_key_should_fail`- tests when JWT token is valid but was encrypted with a different key
+- `Update_user_with_incorrect_authorization_header_key_should_fail`- tests when JWT token is valid but was encrypted with a different key
-- `update_user_with_expired_authorization_header_should_fail`- tests when a valid JWT token was expired These are the most common case scenarios to test against an invalid JWT token and must be done just for one controller!
+- `Update_user_with_expired_authorization_header_should_fail`- tests when a valid JWT token was expired These are the most common case scenarios to test against an invalid JWT token and must be done just for one controller!
   MyTested cannot catch 401- error code directly.
 We found a workaround by using `RouteAssertionException` with a strange error message: `"Expected route '{0}' to match {1} action in {2} but action could not be invoked because of the declared filters - ApiControllerAttribute (Controller), AuthorizeFilter (Action), UnsupportedContentTypeFilter (Global).
 Either a filter is setting the response result before the action itself, or you must set the request properties so that they will pass through the pipeline."` In real life, .NET Core 8 will return a 401-error code.
 In that way, we created a series of tests for testing invalid JWT tokens such as:

 ```csharp
     [Theory]